 The Hoover Power Scrub offers the right mix of features and capabilities at the right price.
-Many of the carpet cleaners we compared were very good at one or two things and bad at a lot of others.
-This machine was not as flashy as some or particularly amazing at anything; however, it was noticeably above average for almost everything we measured except for price, noise and weight.
+Many of the best carpet cleaners weren't ideal all-rounder models.
+This machine, however, was noticeably good for almost everything we measured, and comes at a good price and with less weight.

-Our tests confirmed that it cleans effectively.
+Our tests confirmed that the Hoover Power Scrub carpet cleaner cleans effectively.
 With each pass, you can feel it scrubbing and doing its job.
-It cleared dried grape juice in just four passes, which means that it ttied for the second best in our comparison.
-It was also second best for water extraction, collecting 28 ounces in the same amount of time as it took some of the machines in our comparison to collect 10 ounces.
+It did a good job in cleaning out stains from grape juice and it was also second best for water extraction, to the significantly bulkier Rug Doctor Deep Carpet Cleaner.
 It also has a heated air feature to help dry carpets even faster.
 Soggy carpets are one common complaint about using these machines, so getting water extraction right is a huge win for the Power Scrub.